Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Ribbon/README.md

 #### Application Development

-Further VBA and Ribbon XML development is required to make the final document suitable for your use.
+Further VBA and Ribbon XML development is required to make the final document suitable for your bespoke use.